Glenfarg

 It is the source of the River Farg which on one occasion was badly polluted in May 2014, when an employee at the Glenfarg Water Treatment Works at East Blair Farm left a valve open, allowing water to flow into the aluminium sulphate tank.
 That tank then overflowed, flooding a corridor and draining into the River Farg over a period of several hours.

-The village and its surrounding hamlets – including Duncrievie – is governed by Glenfarg Community Council.
-It lies in the parish of Abernethy and Dron and Arngask.
+The village and its surrounding hamlets—including Duncrievie—is governed by Glenfarg Community Council.
+It lies in the Civil parish of Arngask and the church parish of Abernethy and Dron and Arngask.